It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 15 More than that, we are then found to be false witnesses about God, for we have testified about God that he raised Christ from the dead.
 But he did not raise him if in fact the dead are not raised.
 16 For if the dead are not raised, then Christ has not been raised either.
 17 And if Christ has not been raised, your faith is futile; you are still in your sins.

-Again, His resurrection is a VITAL part of the Gospel of Jesus Christ!
-People must know that He not only died for us, but He also rose from the grave in victory!
+People must know that He not only died for us on the Cross, but He also rose from the grave in victory!

 Even up until today, 2000 years later, they still cannot find the remains of Jesus’ body in the tomb.

-And that’s because it’s simply not there, according to 500 eyewitnesses that saw Him 3 days after He died on the cross.
+And that’s because it’s simply not there, according to 500 eyewitnesses that saw Him 3 days after His burial!!

-Here’s what the Apostle Paul wrote about his meeting the Lord after His resurrection:
+Here’s what the Apostle Paul wrote, in context, about his meeting the resurrected Lord!

 1 Cor 15:1-8 Now I would remind you, brothers, of the gospel I preached to you, which you received, in which you stand, 2 and by which you are being saved, if you hold fast to the word I preached to you— unless you believed in vain.